Visiting the Dentist

 Ugh, this week I’m due to visit my dentist.
 How many of us look forward to visiting a dentist?
 Visiting a dentist can be a stressful event for children as well as adults.

-Now that I have children, and I know I have to take them to the dentist, knowing that they might feel the same way as I, I asked a few dentists what they would say to parents of children as they make that important visit, what tips they’d give to recommend an easier, smoother transition to the visit: This is what they said:
+Now that I have children, and I know I have to take them to the dentist, knowing that they might feel the same way as I do, I asked a few dentists what they would say to parents of children as they make that important visit, what tips they’d give to recommend an easier, smoother transition to the visit: This is what they said:

 • Visiting a dentist helps support healthy teeth